ravi9/openvino-wiki/ConditionalCompilation.md

 ## Limitations

-* At the current moment we don't support Ninja build system for the conditional compilation build.
+* Currently, Ninja build system is not supported for the conditional compilation build.